rmcclain3/motif-generator/README.md

 with solfege syllables.
 I restrict my solfege to just 12 syllables, do re ra re me mi fa fi so le la te ti, (phonetically - doe rah ray may mee fah fee sow lay lah tay tee).
-The answers in the lyrics use scale degrees, which to me are less confusing than written solfege syllables (1 ♭2 2 ♭3 3 4 ♯4 5 ♭6 6 ♭7 7).
+The answers in the lyrics use scale degrees (1 ♭2 2 ♭3 3 4 ♯4 5 ♭6 6 ♭7 7), which to me are less confusing than written solfege syllables.
 The effort required to get fluent at translating between the 12 written scale degrees and the 12 spoken solfege syllables was miniscule compared to the ear training itself.